-DEBENHAM, St. Mary Magdalene (TM 174 632) (October 2008)
+DEBENHAM, St. Mary Magdalene (TM 174 632),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

 The tower bell-stage is early fourteenth century work, as shown by the bell-openings with reticulated tracery beneath segmental-pointed arches.
 However, the remarkable part of the church of this date is the large W. galilee, two storeys in height, with two-light reticulated windows at the sides.
 The regional precedent for W. porches was probably the example at Ely Cathedral, where the work can be dated to c.
 1215, and Cambridgeshire churches which later adopted this feature include Holy Trinity, Bottisham, where the work is part Early English/ part Decorated, and St. Mary’s, Swaffham Prior, where it is Perpendicular.
-Here at Debenham, the W. front is now substantially renewed (as recently as 1993), but faithfully so, and its principal features are the three ogee-pointed niches with pinnacles at the sides, the first above the apex of the W. door and the other two in the leading edges of the angle buttresses each side.
+Here at Debenham, the W. front has been substantially renewed (as recently as 1993), but faithfully so, and its principal features are the three ogee-pointed niches with pinnacles at the sides, the first above the apex of the W. door and the other two in the leading edges of the angle buttresses each side.